trendhim/channelengine/merchant/docs/MerchantOrderResponse.md

 `func (o *MerchantOrderResponse) UnsetSubTotalVat()`

 UnsetSubTotalVat ensures that no value is present for SubTotalVat, not even an explicit nil
+### GetShippingCostsInclVat

+`func (o *MerchantOrderResponse) GetShippingCostsInclVat() float32`

+GetShippingCostsInclVat returns the ShippingCostsInclVat field if non-nil, zero value otherwise.

+### GetShippingCostsInclVatOk

+`func (o *MerchantOrderResponse) GetShippingCostsInclVatOk() (*float32, bool)`

+GetShippingCostsInclVatOk returns a tuple with the ShippingCostsInclVat field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetShippingCostsInclVat

+`func (o *MerchantOrderResponse) SetShippingCostsInclVat(v float32)`

+SetShippingCostsInclVat sets ShippingCostsInclVat field to given value.

+### HasShippingCostsInclVat

+`func (o *MerchantOrderResponse) HasShippingCostsInclVat() bool`

+HasShippingCostsInclVat returns a boolean if a field has been set.

 ### GetShippingCostsVat

 `func (o *MerchantOrderResponse) GetShippingCostsVat() float32`